 Trial of ex-FirstEnergy executives charged in $60M Ohio bribery scheme set to begin

-Former executives face charges including racketeering and money laundering in a $60 million bribery case linked to Ohio House Bill 6, which subsidized nuclear plants.
+Former FirstEnergy executives face charges including racketeering and bribery over a $4.3 million payment linked to Ohio House Bill 6, with trial expected to last months.

 - Two former FirstEnergy executives, Chuck Jones and Michael Dowling, face felony corruption charges for allegedly orchestrating payments to regulator Sam Randazzo in exchange for favors.